klgh/kaleighscruggs/content/export2/post/2016/01/2016-01-25-weekly-wrap-january-travels/index.md

 ---
-title: "Weekly Wrap: January Travels"
+title: 'Weekly Wrap: January Travels'
-date: "2016-01-25"
+date: '2016-01-25'
 categories:
-  - "travel"
+  - 'travel'
 ---

 This past week has flown by!
 A week ago at this time I was at the [Haymarket Pub & Brewery](http://www.haymarketbrewing.com/) with Shaun in Chicago!
 Now I'm back home, trying to warm my toes under my dog Mac.
 Here's what went down this past week: